openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-networkManager.md

 getIpAddress(admin: Want, networkInterface: string): Promise&lt;string&gt;

-Obtain the device MAC address based on the given network interface through a device administrator application.
+Obtain the device MAC address based on the given network interface using the specified device administrator application.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.ENTERPRISE_GET_NETWORK_INFO